The following are frequently asked questions about Massage Therapy.

 There are three consecutive semesters of bodywork (“hands-on”) training (MAS-110, MAS-111 and MAS-113) after the initial 1 credit hour MAS-100.
 There is one semester of Biology (BIO-230), one semester of Kinesiology (MAS-117) and one semester of Business (MAS-118).
 BIO-230, MAS-117 and MAS-118 may be taken concurrently with the hands-on classes.
 By taking classes in the summer, the shortest time to complete the program is about 11 months.
 Most students complete their training in about 18 months.

 Are classes offered evenings as well as during the days?

-In the Fall and Spring semesters, all of the massage courses are in multiple sections during the day and the evening.
-In the Summer semester, MAS-110 is currently offered in the afternoons (10 weeks).
-MAS-111 is currently offered in the evenings (10 weeks).
-MAS-113 is currently offered in the mornings (8 weeks).
+In the fall and spring semesters, all of the massage courses are in multiple sections during the day and the evening.
+In the summer semester (10 weeks), MAS-111 is currently offered in the evening and MAS-113 is currently offered in the morning.

 How much will the core training (Certificate) cost me?

 Approximately $3800 plus textbooks.

 The largest bodywork class is 20 students.
 The average is 14.

 I see the list of courses required.
 Do I have to take them in order?

 A number of specific massage classes have prerequisites and/or co-requisites listed.
 See the detailed list for specifics.
 Otherwise you can take classes in whatever order makes the most sense for you.